IslandViewPTA/islandview-pta-site/site/content/event/family-fun-movie-night---wonder.md

 Island View families:

 Join us Thursday, February 15th at 5:30 pm in the Island View theater for the movie WONDER.
+Rated PG.

 Bring a cozy blanket/pillow and be prepared for a wonderful story based on R.J.
 Palacio's book.